FePhyFoFum/quartetsampling/doc/intro.rst

 Sequence Alignment
 ------------------

 An alignment in Relaxed Phylip format (such as used for RAxML) is required.
-The alignment can be DNA nucleotides or amino acids (use ``-A/--amino-acid`` in that case).
+The alignment can be DNA nucleotides or amino acids (use ``--amino-acid`` in that case).
 If you have an alignment in FASTA format, we also include a script called ``utils/fasta2phy.py`` that will convert FASTA alignments to Relaxed Phylip.

 .. important:: Labels for the alignment sequences must match the labels on tree terminal branches exactly.
 All tips in the phylogeny must have a sequence represented in the alignment.
 Sequences appearing in the alignment, but not in the tree are allowed, and will be ignored.